-So I assume that I’m not the only person that can’t speak/understand Japanese but is highly interested in some Visual Novels that are unfortunately, still untranslated.
-As a yuri fan you can consider yourself lucky enough since we get a full series of pure yuri sexiness, that is Sono Hanabira, translated into English.
+So I assume that I’m not the only person that can’t speak/understand Japanese but is highly interested in some visual novels that are, unfortunately, still untranslated.
+As a yuri fan, you can consider yourself lucky enough, since we get a full series of pure yuri sexiness, Sono Hanabira, translated into English.

-Fortunately these are not the only yuri titles out there, but most of them are still untranslated and I’m pretty sure many of them will never get a translation at all.
+Fortunately, these are not the only yuri titles out there, but most of them are still untranslated, and I’m pretty sure many of them will never get a translation at all.
 So if you either don’t want to wait for a translation or if you simply want to read a visual novel that so far didn’t get a translation, rest assured, there is a solution to your problem.
-What you need are only a few programs and of course the visual novel that you want to play.
+What you need are only a few programs, and, of course, the visual novel that you want to play.

 Before you skip the rest and hurry to the website below, let me inform you that this is not really a good alternative to an actual translation.
 You will have to read between the lines a lot to be able to understand what’s going on.
 Even though the translator is good, it’s far from being perfect.
 In my case, not even once did I think I got a translation that sounded like a perfect English sentence.
 It’s more like, you get all the words translated, but their order is mixed up.
 I’ll show you what I mean with this below.
 So in conclusion, I think these tools do work, but you really have to read between the lines almost all the time to get the meaning of the translation.

 Already having some knowledge of the Japanese language will definitely come in handy, and I would even go as far as to claim that reading a visual novel with the help of these tools will help you learn the language as well.